PaloAltoNetworks/terraform-aws-vmseries-modules/modules/subnet_set/README.md

 # Palo Alto Networks Subnet-Set Module for AWS

 A Terraform module for deploying a subnet-set in AWS cloud.
-The "set" means that the module will create an identical/similar subnet in each Availability Zone.
+The "set" means that the module will create an identical/similar subnet in each specified Availability Zone.

 ## Usage